FerryWatch

 Washington State Ferry (sailing)

-To distinguish ferry terminal locations from each other, visual branding was also introduced to help improve commuter recall when identifying which is their target destination.
+To distinguish ferry terminal locations from each other, visual branding was also introduced to help improve commuter recall when identifying which is their target destination – as well as introducing a potential for introducing wayfinding efforts of identifying terminals within their physical spaces.
 For inspiration I referenced Sound Transit‘s iconography used at its Link light rail stations.

 Establishing Style Guide